Last Updated: 28th July, 2020

 - Students who are staying at Residensi ASB are required to comply with all guidelines, directives set by ASB.

-- Post MCO guidelines for ASB community can be found here.
+- All social distancing guidelines for ASB community can be found here.

 - Residensi ASB will only be accessible to residents and staff who are servicing the building.

-- Common facilities at Residensi ASB such as the gym, café, children’s playgound, multipurpose hall, are all closed until further notice.
+- Common facilities at Residensi ASB such as café, children’s playground, multipurpose hall, all remain closed until further notice.

 - Students who are staying at Residensi ASB are required to comply with all guidelines and directives set by ASB.

-- Students are advised to stay in their apartments as much as possible within Residensi ASB and to continue practicing social distancing even with each other.
+- Students are advised to continue practicing social distancing even with each other.

 - Students are able to order food via delivery services.
-However, they will need to be guided by the rules and regulations implemented by ASB and also CMCO guidelines regarding food delivery services to Residensi ASB.
+However, they will need to be guided by the rules and regulations implemented by ASB regarding food delivery services to Residensi ASB.

 - Students and their families who are boarding at Residensi ASB are all required to maintain good hygiene, cleanliness of Residensi ASB and their rooms and apartments at all times.